Millions of wireless security cameras are at risk of being hacked: What to do

 The cameras, most of which are available to buy via retailers such as Amazon and eBay, can still be hacked into even if users change their passwords.

-Researchers said flawd found in the design and software of these cameras could allow attackers to do things such as:
+Researchers said flaws found in the design and software of these cameras could allow attackers to do things such as:

 - Access the video stream of your camera to spy on your home